 It appears that most of my daughter’s aunts and uncles spent around €20 on her gifts and her grandparents spent a little more.
-These gifts included a Lottie Doll and some accessories, Melissa and Doug Decorate your own jewellery boxes (I will write a blog about these later this month, so keep an eye on my site, if you want to see photos of how much she enjoyed doing these!), a Princess nighty (which she refuses to wear to bed and wears out and about instead!), a tutu, a little battery operated dog that barks and walks, some jewellery, money to purchase a new pair of runners for starting Montessori and a height chart wall sticker.
+These gifts included a Lottie Doll and some accessories, A Decorate your own jewellery boxes , a Princess nighty (which she refuses to wear to bed and wears out and about instead!), a tutu, a gymnastics wand, a little battery operated dog that barks and walks, some wooden jewellery, money to purchase a new pair of runners for starting Montessori and a height chart wall sticker.

 Friends, who came to her party, spent between €10-€15 euros on her gift.
 They included a Julia Donaldson book (If you aren’t familiar with Julia Donaldson, she’s well worth a google search on!
 Her books are AMAZING.
 The stories are funny and are told in rhyme so that after a couple of reads, your child will be finishing the sentences as you read the story.
 The illustrations are also really lovely and eye catching for children.
-Probably her most famous book is the Gruffalo), a Jewellery Box, Jolly Holidays Board Game and a dress-up dress.
+Probably her most famous book is the Gruffalo), a Jewellery Box, a Memo Fish Matching Pairs Game and a dress-up dress.

 Despite my dislike for placing my kids in front of televisions or computers, my husband and I bought her a Innotab child’s tablet.
 We had purchased a previous model for my eldest daughter when she turned 4 (nearly two year ago) and when it comes out from the press, it is really enjoyed.
 I love how you can control what your child does on these computers and most of the stuff that it comes with, or that I’ve put onto it, is educational – helping my daughters read, colour (fine motor skills), count, recognise letters and much more.